Ignoring Things

 - Configuration files specific to your machine

-Git provides a file named .gitignore
+Git provides a file named .gitignore where you can list

 patterns that match files or directories Git should ignore.

-Why Use .gitignore
+Why Use .gitignore?

 If you don’t ignore unnecessary files: